mlp1769/PLC-Group-11/README.md

 ## tokenizer

-To test the the tokenizer run JottTokenizerTester.java
+To test the tokenizer run JottTokenizerTester.java

 ## Parser

-To test the the parser run JottParserTester.java
+To test the parser run JottParserTester.java

 ## Main